tskit-dev/tskit/docs/data-model.rst

 The ``left`` and ``right`` columns are defined using double precision floating point values.
 The ``parent`` and ``child`` columns specify integer IDs in the associated :ref:`sec_node_table_definition`.

+The ``metadata`` column provides a location for client code to store information about each edge.
+See the :ref:`sec_metadata_definition` section for more details on how metadata columns should be used.

 See the :ref:`sec_edge_requirements` section for details on the properties required for a valid set of edges.